Kkoro1/community-starter-kit/README.md

 A GitHub App built with probot that celebrates new user activity within your repository.

-FEATURES PLACEHOLDER

-- commit changes
-- merge
+- Create a new issue
+- Open a new pull request
-- pull request
+- Merge their first pull request

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: